 In the case of engines shipped separately from their after-treatment an additional temporary marking is required.
 More information can be found in question 7.10.

-For engines using exemptions or certain transition clauses specific marking requirements apply, including supplementary markings and codes.
-These engines are:
+For engines using exemptions or certain transition clauses permitted by Regulation (EU) 2016/1628, specific mandatory marking requirements apply, including supplementary markings and codes.
+These engines include:

 - Replacement engines

 - Field test engines

 - Engines with new technologies

-- Export engines

-- Engines to be used by armed forces

 - Special purpose engines